 It is pretty good situated in the middle of Switzerland.

-If you would like to come to Sörenberg with public transport, you can easily do it with train and bus connections.
+If you would like to come to Sörenberg by public transport, you can easily do it with train and bus connections.
 Trains don’t go there, so the last stretch you will have to cover by bus.
-I recommend to get out at Sörenberg, Habchegg bus stop, as Sörenberg-Schönenboden cable car station is right next to it.
-Check out all the latest schedules and prices right here: Swiss train and buses.
+I recommend to get out at Sörenberg, Habchegg bus stop, as the Sörenberg-Schönenboden cable car station is right next to it.
+Check out all the latest schedules and prices right here.

 Hiking from Sörenberg to Eisee

 Once you reach the parking lot, you can start walking up right from there.
 Of course, you can use the cable car which can take you right to the top to Brienzer Rothorn which is at 2350 meters, but then you won’ really be able to see Eisee and all other stuff on the way, but if the time is pressing, you can definitely get up there with cable cars.
-The price to Brienzer Rothorn and back should cost you 40 CHF, but check all the latest prices here: Sörenberg cable car prices.
+The price to Brienzer Rothorn and back should cost you 40 CHF but check all the latest prices here.

 Have a look at all the Sörenberg hiking map and the map of our hike.

 Ok, but first things first.
 This hike is pretty long, to Brienzer Rothorn you are going to need around 3-4 hours and you will gain more than one kilometer in elevation.
 So it’s not easy.
-I really suggest in summer time to take: at least 2-3 liters of water for each; some food; a cap to save you from sun; a sunscreen; hiking poles if you have.
+I really suggest in the summertime to take: at least 2-3 liters of water for each; some food; a cap to save you from the sun; sunscreen; hiking poles if you have.

-Once you leave the parking lot, the hike gets steeper after few hundred meters once you go through one farm.
-If you are going there in summer, it can get really hot, so keep the pace slow, otherwise you will want to stop by the Eisee.
+Once you leave the parking lot, the hike gets steeper after a few hundred meters once you go through one farm.
+If you are going there in summer, it can get really hot, so keep the pace slow, otherwise, you will want to stop by the Eisee.